What Is Battle Royale Sudoku? The Complete Guide

 From Solo to Social

 Sudoku has always been a solitary activity.
-Even the World Sudoku Championship, which has run since 2006, is essentially a room full of people solving puzzles individually — there's no direct head-to-head interaction during the solve.
+Even the World Sudoku Championship, which has run since 2006, is essentially a room full of people solving puzzles individually, with no direct head-to-head interaction during the solve.
 Battle royale sudoku makes the competition direct and visceral.
-You see other players' progress in real time, you know exactly where you stand, and you feel the pressure of potential elimination every second.
+You see opponents' cells lock in real time, you know exactly where you stand, and you feel the pressure of the race for every cell.

 From Self-Paced to Time-Pressured